shopware/docs/guides/plugins/plugins/storefront/add-data-to-storefront-page.md

 * Knowing how to [customize storefront templates](./customize-templates.md)
 * Knowing how to [read data using our data abstraction layer](../framework/data-handling/reading-data.md)

-Also, if you want to better understand the concepts behind Pages and Pagelets, have a look at our reference [PLACEHOLDER-LINK: Pages and pagelets concept].

 ## Adding data to the storefront

 The workflow you need here was already described in the overview: 1.
 Figure out which page you want to change 2.
 Register to the event that this page is firing 3.
 Add data to the page via the event 4.
 Display this data in the storefront